Preventing Scary Halloween Sleep!

 In all seriousness, you want to ensure that your children aren’t eating candy before bed every night after Halloween.
 This can push your child’s time that they fall asleep later due to the sugar rush and the caffeine in chocolate.

-Instead of right before bed, try offering one or two treats right after school.
-This will give their bodies have a chance to stabilize their blood sugar before bedtime.
+Tip: Instead of treats after dinner, try offering one or two treats right after school.
+This will give their bodies a chance to stabilize their blood sugar before bedtime.

 This year, we are donating all of our leftover candy to overseas veterans – look to see if you can find a program locally that is collecting candy.

 If you need help getting back on track or creating healthy sleep habits from the start, that’s what we do!
-Reach out to schedule a free 20-minute intro call today and we can discuss how to help you to develop healthy sleep habits!
+Reach out to schedule a discovery call today and we can talk about teaching your little one to be a healthy sleeper!

 P.S.
 Want to stay connected?